IHE/ITI.DSUBm/input/pagecontent/issues.md

 ### Open Issues

-* ToDo_001: this is open issue 1
+* DSUBm_001: Should the DSUBm profile include the Pull Notification mechanism?
+No specific request have been submitted for this implementation.
+If needed it is possible to send change proposal during the public comment period.

 ### Closed Issues

-* ToDo_002: this is closed issue 2
+* DSUBm_002: example this is closed issue 2